RubMertens/Training_Reflection/labs/instructions/LAB_04.md

     }
 ```

 Now with a tool like ILSpy we can view the generated IL.
-We'll use this as the base template of our IL.
+We'll use this as the basis of our own IL.

-We can observe IL similar to this one:

 ```il
 .method public hidebysig static